annasw/Synacor-Challenge/README.md

 As of now, I've implemented the VM completely and solved the next few challenges; in total, I've submitted 6/8 codes.
 I'll update this repo if and when I finish #s 7 and 8.

 If you should want to run the program for whatever reason, you'll need arch-spec, challenge.bin (the binary file to decode), and vm.py.
-The other file, coins.py, is just a helper method to solve a problem from later in the challenge.
+The other file, coins.py, is just a helper module to solve a problem from later in the challenge.